kubernetes/kops/docs/operations/etcd_backup_restore_encryption.md

 After the restore is complete, api server should come back up, and you should have a working cluster.
 Note that the api server might be very busy for a while as it changes the cluster back to the state of the backup.
-You can consider temporarily increase the instance size of your masters and roll your worker nodes.
+You might consider temporarily increasing the instance size of your control plane.

 Because the state on each of the Nodes may differ from the state in etcd, it is also a good idea to do a rolling-update of the entire cluster: